 In order to create links for the full document history, you need to activate the following notifications:

-- Awaiting offline payment Offline payment stands for a group of payment options.
+- Awaiting offline payment Offline payment stands for a group of payment options that do not involve online transactions like direct debit, wire transfers, and checks.
 With the order confirmation, the customer receives a link with information on how to make the payment.
-Ordered products are delivered as soon as Cleverbridge receives a payment confirmation from the payment provider.
+Ordered products are delivered as soon as Cleverbridge receives payment confirmation from the payment provider.

 - Purchase order